openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 ## Device Name
-For the CPU plugin `CPU` device name is used, and even though there can be more than one socket on a platform, from the perspective of a plugin, there is only one `CPU` device.
+The `CPU` device name is used for the CPU plugin.
+Even though there can be more than one socket on a platform, from the perspective of a plugin, there is only one `CPU` device.
 On multi-socket platforms, load balancing and memory usage distribution between NUMA nodes are handled automatically.
 In order to use CPU for inference, the device name should be passed to the `ov::Core::compile_model()` method: